 Lesson 5: Leave some mystery in your writing.

-It’s so tempting to put everything up front and say “Have at it”.
+It’s so tempting to put everything upfront and say “Have at it”.
 But this scene is the perfect example of the lesson I learned.
 And yes, I agree with you, this is the corniest part of the movie (but that’s why I love it).
 The moment Inigo says “I am not left-handed”, I keel over with laughter every time.
 Here’s a man who is such an amazing swordfighter that he can fight with either his left or his right hand.
-He goes through the entire fight letting Westley think that he is stronger, faster, better and then reveals his secret.
+He goes through the entire fight letting Westley think that he is stronger, faster, and better and then reveals his secret.

 The same holds true for content.
 If you reveal everything at the beginning, nobody will read past the first sentence.
 You have to draw them in with a sense of mystery, let them think that they could leave at any time, and then blow their minds.